nestauk/dap_medium_articles/streamlit_app_tutorial/README.md

 7. **Run the app on your local machine:**
 `streamlit run streamlit_demo_iod_analysis.py`

-Alternatively if you want the app without the style choices, see `streamlit_demo_iod_analysis_without`.
+Alternatively if you want the app without the style choices, see `streamlit_demo_iod_analysis_without.py`.

 ## About the data
 data:
-IoD values for each English LA and IoD values for each English LSOA.
+IoD values for each English Local Authority (LA).
+IoD values for each English Lower Suport Output Area(LSOA).

 shapefiles:
-Local authority shapefiles for the choropleth maps.
+LA shapefiles for the choropleth maps.
-LSOA shapefiles for the choropleth maps, broken down by region due to github size constraints.
+LSOA shapefiles for the choropleth maps, broken down by region due to reduce file sizes.